sheema2109/calculatorjava/README.md

 Perform the selected operation and display the result Handle errors and exceptions for invalid inputs or operations OUTPUT of calculator_Java
+Enter first number:
+45
+Enter second number:
+78
+Choose an operation: +, -, *, /
++
+The result is: 123.0